-As people more use smartphones and wearables, it will be simpler than ever to share data with each other for mutual benefit.
+As more people use smartphones and wearables, it will be simpler than ever to share data with each other for mutual benefit.
 Some of this sharing can be done passively, such as reporting your location in order to update traffic statistics.
-Other data can be reported actively, such as adding vour rating of а restaurant to a review site.
+Other data can be actively, reported such as adding vour rating of а restaurant to a review site.